SnapStream: Efficient Long Sequence Decoding on Dataflow Accelerators: Methodology

 We note that FlashAttention~\cite{dao2022flashattentionfastmemoryefficientexact} and other optimized attention implementations generally do not give their users access to the $O(L^2)$ attention matrix $QK^\intercal$, as much of their value proposition comes from avoiding the expensive procedure of writing the attention matrix from SRAM to HBM.
 This has led to difficulties implementing sparse attention and efficient KV cache methods in libraries like vLLM~\cite{vllmstreamingllmsupport2023}.
 To get around this issue, our implementation recomputes Equation~\ref{eq:snapattn} outside of the fused attention kernel during prefill (see Section~\ref{subsec:prefill}); we find that this amount of recompute constitutes less than 3\% of the total prefill latency, but future works may optimize this step to avoid this additional compute.

 Once the sink tokens and the recent token ring buffer are constructed, the Top-$K$ KVs are gathered from the removed tokens using SnapKV and are appended at the end.
 Since the input sequence length $L$ may be less than $L_{sr}$, the Top-$K$ tokens may consist of some number of padding tokens $0 \leq p\leq K$.
-We pass the number of padding tokens for each sequence as additional metadata from the prefill stage to decoding as an additional tensor \verb!valid_topk! to be used for the construction of an attention mask that masks out any padding tokens in the Top-$K$ section of the cache during decoding.
+We pass the number of padding tokens for each sequence as additional metadata from the prefill stage to decoding to be used for the construction of an attention mask that masks out any padding tokens in the Top-$K$ section of the SnapStream KV cache.